SharanyaR1/SharanyaR1/README.md

 # Hey there 👋

-I'm Sharanya, a Computer Science Engineering student who learned more from Stack Overflow than college lectures.
+I'm Sharanya, a Computer Science Engineering student who learned more from Youtube videos than college lectures.
 A developer who builds real, useful things.
 If it solves a problem (even the tiniest ones), I'm interested!
 The best part of development?
 When someone uses what I built and says *This actually helps!* - that moment is what keeps me coding.
 When not debugging, I'm painting murals across Bangalore with [Creatibeeti](https://www.instagram.com/creatibeeti/), adding color to our city's walls.
 Besides art, I also enjoy cooking and watching sitcoms.

 ## Tech Stack I Use
 ![JavaScript](https://img.shields.io/badge/-JavaScript-F7DF1E?style=for-the-badge&logo=javascript&logoColor=black)